pivot-access-ltd/bma-offline-docs/cli-kernel-management.md

 5. [How to I set a minimum deploy kernel for a machine?](/t/cli-kernel-management/799#heading--set-a-minimum-deploy-kernel-for-a-machine)
 6. [How do I set a specific kernel during machine deployment?](/t/cli-kernel-management/799#heading--set-a-specific-kernel-during-machine-deployment)

-<h2 id="heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning">Set a default minimum kernel for enlistment and commissioning</h2>
+<a href="#heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning"><h2 id="heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning">Set a default minimum kernel for enlistment and commissioning</h2></a>

 To set a default minimum kernel for all new and commissioned machines: